News

 Agentic AI's Growing Influence

-According to a Globant study, the finance, retail, and healthcare sectors are already experiencing agentic AI's initial impact.
-Gonzalo Goñi from Salesforce notes the rapid adoption of agents, with organizations moving from experimentation to integrating them structurally.
+According to a Globant study, the finance, retail, and healthcare sectors are already experiencing the early impacts of agentic AI.
+Companies in these industries are moving beyond experimentation to structurally integrate AI agents into their operations.
+Gonzalo Goñi from Salesforce noted the rapid adoption of AI agents, emphasizing their potential to transform customer interactions and operational workflows.

 Retail Industry Applications